KelvinCYDev/vue-jobs/README.md

 # Vue Jobs Project

 A simple job listing project for learning Vue.js.
+It uses JSON-Server for a mock backend.

 ## Usage